Sambridda/Palm-Oil-System-Design/README.md

 ---

-### A Three-Way Priority Ladder, Not a Fixed Split (New in Proposal III)
+### A Three-Way Priority Ladder, Not a Fixed Split (Proposal III)

 Introducing the PO tank meant the old two-tier logic (T5 master, T10 demand-pull) needed a third rung: **P1 — T5 trim-heating**, **P2 — PO tank temperature maintenance**, and **P3 — T10 palm oil melting**.
 The obvious approach — a strict P1 ≫ P2 ≫ P3 lockout — was rejected: it would mean P3 simply waits, indefinitely if necessary, whenever P1 or P2 has any demand at all, even though palm oil melting tolerates interruption far better than a live PO-tank dispense or T5's process-critical trim-heating.

 Instead, arbitration was resolved as a **sequential daily energy budget**: P1's and P2's actual required duty periods are computed first, and P3 — by design the process that absorbs all of the system's slack — receives whatever remains of the 24-hour window.
-P2 itself is bounded within a 10-minute arbitration window (sized off T5's own worst-case heat-up time) and flat-capped at 5 of every 10 minutes, so it cannot starve P3 indefinitely even on a heavy dispense day.
+This ladder was retained as the basis for arbitration logic through Proposal III; Proposal IV reframes it into a parallel need-array rather than a strict sequence (Section 11), while keeping P3's role as the slack-absorbing process unchanged.

 **Takeaway:** Adding a third demand source didn't call for a more complex real-time scheduler — it called for recognising which processes can tolerate deferral and encoding that directly into a daily budget rather than a live priority fight.